Location: Lazarus Research Station

 Looking to his left, he saw a figure dressed in white with black sleeves.
-Everything was blurry, but long black hair was easily identified.
-Turning to his right he saw a bald man with a neatly trimmed beard staring down at him.
-A strange emblem on his shoulder, not Alliance…
+Everything was blurry, but long, black hair was easily identified.
+Turning to his right, he saw a bald man with a neatly trimmed beard staring down at him.
+A strange emblem on his shoulder, not Alliance….

 Shepard looked back to his left to see the woman again.
 Probably in charge, his foggy mind thought.
 The woman bent down over him as he tried to reach out to her.

 Miranda grabbed his flailing left arm and gently, but forcefully placed it back on the table.
-“Just lie still, try to stay calm," she ordered.
+“Just lie still.
+Try to stay calm.”

 Shepard could hear alarms ringing.
-He fought off the sedative they'd administered, standard N7 training to resist interrogation.
+He fought off the sedative they were administering, standard N7 training to resist interrogation.
 I want answers! his mind yelled through the fog.
 His voice only came out as a wheeze.

 “Stats pushing into the red zone.
 It’s not working!”
 Wilson exclaimed.

 Shepard turned to his right to see Miranda pushing him away.

 Shepard heard his heart beating painfully fast, his breath coming in shallow.
 He looked down to see Wilson fiddling with some equipment before the fog came back into his mind.
-His heart slowed and his breathing became steady and deep.
+His heart slowed, and his breathing became steady and deep.

 The world started becoming blurry; light began fading in and out.
-Shepard’s head lolled to the right only to see Miranda fill his vision again as she stepped closer to look down at him.
+Shepard’s head lolled to the right, only to see Miranda fill his vision again as she stepped closer to look down at him.
 She looked like she was smiling.

 “That was too close.
 We almost lost him,” Wilson said in relief.

-Jacob turned toward the voice and offered a nod of his own.
-“Miranda," he parroted.
-"Heard there was some excitement a few days ago.”
+Jacob turned toward the voice and gave a nod of his own.
+“Miranda.
+Heard there was some excitement a few days ago.”